 What are the advantages of an NIW as opposed to a regular EB-2 green card?

-The National Interest Waiver allows the beneficiary to self-petition, bypassing the requirement for a job offer from a U.S. employer and a PERM Labor Certification.
+The National Interest Waiver (NIW) has more flexibility than a regular EB-2 visa, as it allows the beneficiary to self-petition, bypassing the requirement for a job offer from a U.S. employer and a PERM Labor Certification.
 The PERM is designed to protect the jobs of U.S. workers and prevent systematic outsourcing for cheaper foreign labor.

 Can I get an NIW if I work in a private field?

-This question frequently gets asked by individuals who work in a private industry.
-While many have difficulty providing evidence of national interest if the work is benefiting a private entity, it’s not entirely impossible.
+Yes, while many individuals working in the private sector have difficulty providing evidence of national interest if the work is benefiting a private entity, it’s not entirely impossible.

 There have been cases where an individual who works in a private field has been able to skip the labor certification process by demonstrating that there were federal benefits associated with their employment.
 This is because the USCIS prefers to use the concrete evidence of previous accomplishments over the vague and hazy predictions of your future endeavors.